Conducting an International Job Search

 - Know how the job search differs abroad.
 Job search etiquette and the format of a resume, a CV, or an interview differ depending on the country and region.
 See GoinGlobal and Quintessential Careers Global Career Resources for helpful examples and articles on these topics.

-- Be aware of the following: Review Department of State Travel Information, locate the nearest U.S. Embassy, and research health risks for the geographic region through the Centers for Disease Control and Prevention.
+- Be aware of the following: Review Department of State Travel Information and their Travel Advisories, locate the nearest U.S. Embassy, and research health risks for the geographic region through the Centers for Disease Control and Prevention.

 - Gain experience before you graduate to boost your competitiveness as an applicant for international opportunities.